 37 participants were contacted, adhering to defined ethical protocol.
 They were existing clients of Dr Wimpory (Consultant Clinical Psychologist for Autism, Betswi Cadwaldar University Health Board, Lecturer/Practitioner), or Clinical Psychologist colleagues.
 Participants with High Functioning Autism were defined in the request, to avoid co-morbid Learning Disabilities.

 16 male participants with autism were recruited between the ages of 7 and 35.
 There was no exclusion on the grounds of ethnicity.
 Inclusion criteria required that the participants are ambulant due to the nature of the research.
-Parents of participants under 18 were requested to attend the participant information with an anonymous number of identification, according to the order they were contacted (1-37).
+Parents of participants under 18 were requested to attend the participation sessions, and for those over 18 the parents were invited.
+Data tables include participant information with an anonymous number of identification, according to the order they were contacted (1-37).